-The Cumbrian Lake district needs little introduction and is only a short drive or bus journey away.
-No trip to the lakes would be complete without a boat trip on lake Windemere which is only 30 minutes away from the Lodge.
-For the more adventurous the fells offer some of the most dramatic hiking territory the U.K. has to offer.
+The Cumbrian Lake District needs little introduction and is only a short drive or bus journey away.
+No trip to the lakes would be complete without a boat trip on Lake Windermere which is only 30 minutes away from the lodge.
+For the more adventurous, the fells offer some of the most dramatic hiking territory the U.K. has to offer.

 You'll never be short of things to do in the local area, here's just a small sample of some of our favourite activities when out and about ....

 Leighton Moss RSPB Reserve on the edge of Morecambe Bay, boasts the largest reed bed in north-west England and is home to a wide range of spectacular wildlife including otters, bearded tits, marsh harriers, egrets and red deer.
 There are lots of activities and events on throughout the year to inspire nature loving families.